Class 12- “ On The Face Of It ” Susan Hill

 The Power of Human Connection and Empathy:

 The central theme of “On The Face Of It” revolves around human connection, empathy, and understanding in overcoming prejudice, isolation, and adversity.
 The play delves into the unlikely friendship between Derry, a young boy with a disfigured face, and Mr Lamb, an elderly man with a prosthetic leg, who meet in Mr Lamb’s garden.
-Despite societal judgments and personal insecurities, Derry and Mr Lamb form a bond based on mutual acceptance, empathy, and companionship.
-Through their interactions, the play explores themes of compassion, resilience, the impact of physical appearance on social interactions, and the importance of finding solace and understanding in human relationships.

 “On The Face Of It” suggests that genuine connections can transcend external differences and provide healing and emotional support in adversity.